onqtam/headjack/docs/why/SYSTEM.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+> "Any organization created out of fear must create fear to survive." - [Bill Hicks](https://www.azquotes.com/quote/798848)

+> "Did you ever stop to thnk about all the people we kill?
+They're always people who tell us to live together in harmony and try to love one another: Jesus, Ghandi, Lincoln, John Kennedy, Bobby Kennedy, Medgar Evers, Malcolm X, Martin Luther King, John Lennon.
+They all said: 'Try to live together peacefully.'
+BAM!
+Right in the f--in head!
+Aparently we're not ready for that!" - [George Carlin](https://www.azquotes.com/quote/891216)

+> "I'm glad mushrooms are against the law, because I took them one time, and you know what happened to me?
+I laid in a field of green grass for four hours going, "My God!
+I love everything."
+Yeah, now if that isn't a hazard to our country … how are we gonna justify arms dealing when we realize that we're all one?" - [Bill Hicks](https://www.goodreads.com/quotes/188118-i-m-glad-mushrooms-are-against-the-law-because-i-took)

+> "War is rich old men protecting their property by sending middle class and lower class young men off to die.
+It always has been." - [George Carlin](https://www.azquotes.com/quote/1369078)

 > "Tell me why are we so blind to see That the ones we hurt are you and me?" - [Coolio - Gangsta’s Paradise](https://genius.com/Coolio-gangstas-paradise-lyrics#:~:text=Tell%20me%20why%20are%20we%20so%20blind%20to%20see%0AThat%20the%20ones%20we%20hurt%20are%20you%20and%20me%3F)